emilyyleung/photo-sifter/README.md

 # photo-sifter

-Sift through good and bad photos using arrow keys
+Sift through photos using arrow keys

 ## About The Project